liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/03-creating-entry-list-screenlet/00-intro.markdown

 # Creating Entry List Screenlet [](id=creating-entry-list-screenlet)

-In this Learning Path's previous section, you created Guestbook List Screenlet.
+In this Learning Path's previous section, you created Guestbook List Screenlet to retrieve and display guestbooks from the Guestbook portlet.
 You still need a way to retrieve and display each guestbook's entries, though.
 You'll do this by creating another list Screenlet: Entry List Screenlet.
 This section in the Learning Path walks you through the steps required to create it.

 Because you use a consistent development model to create Screenlets, similar Screenlets have similar code.
 As with guestbooks, it makes sense to display